Tippah County Historical Museum

 Anita Decker, Curator

-The Tippah County Historical Museum located at 106 N. Siddell St. (just behind the Peoples Bank of Ripley) is full of historical data about the county, its past, and the many noted figures and events that have helped shape our storied past and molded our future.
-Tippah County is proud of its rich southern heritage and tradition and has put on display many of its most important artifacts that tells the story of what has made our community a unique place to live, work, and play.
+The Tippah County Historical Museum is located at 106 N. Siddall St., behind The Peoples Bank of Ripley on MS Highway 15.
+The Museum features historical data about the county, its past, and the many notable persons and events that have shaped our storied past and molded our future.
+Tippah County is proud of its rich southern heritage and tradition and has put on display many of its most important artifacts that tell the story of what has made our community a unique place to live, work, and play.

-Tippah County has earned the distinction as one of the ten original counties formed from the Chickasaw Session of 1832.
-Before this time, the Chickasaws occupied and controlled the area despite Mississippi’s statehood in 1817.
-In the late 1700s and early 1800s, the Indians had several large towns along the Natchez Trace and traded considerably with the English and the Americans.
-In fact, large numbers of artifacts have been found in the county, and the county has rare unspoiled fossil finds found in only one other site in the United States.
-Tippah County is believed named after a beautiful Chickasaw Indian princess.
+Tippah County was one of the ten original counties formed from the Chickasaw Cession of 1832.
+Before this time, the Chickasaws occupied and controlled the area despite Mississippi's statehood in 1817.
+In the late 1700s and early 1800s, the Chickasaw Indians had several large towns along the Natchez Trace and traded with the English and the Americans.
+Large numbers of artifacts have been found in the county.
+In addition, the county has rare, unspoiled fossils found at only one other site in the United States.
+Tippah County is believed to have been named after a beautiful Chickasaw Indian princess.

-Ripley, the county seat, was named in honor of General Eleazor Wheelock Ripley, a Congressional Medal holder and War of 1812 hero.
-As is typical of many early southern settlements, Ripley was built in the form of a square with a courthouse as its center.
-Interestingly, court was first held in a log cabin on the northeast corner of Ripley’s square until a brick courthouse was erected in 1838.
+Ripley, the county seat, was named in honor of General Eleazer Wheelock Ripley, a Congressional Gold Medal holder and War of 1812 hero.
+As is typical of many early southern settlements, Ripley was built in the form of a square with a courthouse at its center.
+Court was first held in a log cabin on the northeast corner of Ripley's square until a brick courthouse was erected in 1838.

-During the Civil War, Tippah County furnished large numbers of troops and military leadership for the Confederate Army.
-The 2nd Mississippi fought at Manassas in Virginia in 1861 and the 3rd Mississippi fought at Fort Donelson.
-The 7th Mississippi was formed and served with General Bedford Forrest.
-That same year, the courthouse was burned by Federal troops, though many valuable records were preserved and hidden for over two years until the war’s completion.
-The present day courthouse was built in 1870.
+During the Civil War, Tippah County sent a large number of soldiers and military leaders for the Confederate Army.
+The 2nd Mississippi fought at Manassas, Virginia in 1861 and the 3rd Mississippi fought at Fort Donelson, Tennessee.
+The 7th Mississippi was formed and served with General Nathan Bedford Forrest.
+On July 3, 1864, a skirmish known as the Battle of Whitten Branch occurred just northwest of town.
+Afterwards, the courthouse was burned by Union troops.
+However, many valuable records were first removed from the courthouse, hidden, and preserved for over two years until the war ended.
+The present-day courthouse was built in 1870 and renovated in 1928.

-Tippah County is home to the oldest recorded continuous running open flea market in the United States.
-The First Monday Flea Market is host to more than 200,000 annual visitors to its monthly weekend festivities.
+Tippah County is home to the oldest recorded, continuous running, open flea market in the United States.
+The First Monday Flea Market hosts more than 200,000 visitors annually to its monthly weekend festivities.

-Several notable persons have Tippah County connections, including author John Grisham; opera and movie star Ruby Elzy; the father of bluegrass music, Bill Monroe; journalist Bill Street and Col. William Falkner, famed author of White Rose of Memphis and the great-grandfather of Nobel Prize winner William Faulkner, who also lived in Ripley as a child.
-You can find it all including facts about the founding of Blue Mountain College, the Paul J. Rainey estate, and the legendary feud between Col. William Falkner and his business partner and longtime friend, R. J. Thurmond, that eventually led to the death of Col. Falkner on the streets of Ripley.
+Several notable persons have Tippah County connections, including author John Grisham; opera and movie star Ruby Elzy; the father of bluegrass music Bill Monroe; journalists Bill Street and Col. William Falkner, famed author of The White Rose of Memphis and the great-grandfather of Nobel Prize winner William Faulkner, who lived in Ripley as a child.
+The Museum also features information about the founding of nearby Blue Mountain Christian University, the Paul J. Rainey estate, and the legendary feud between Col. William Falkner and his business partner and longtime friend, R. J. Thurmond.

-There is so much to see at the Tippah County Historical Museum and in the area that a day should be planned to take in all the information.
+There is so much to see at the Tippah County Historical Museum and in the surrounding area!
+Plan to visit and take in all the sights and information!

 156